 "I believe that when a person feels beautiful, they look beautiful,” says Kenlynn Wilson, Designer and Master Craftswoman.
-Kenlynn designs her knitwear collection, KENLYNN, to grace a human body and to enhance the beauty inherent in each individual client who slips on her stunning knitwear.
-“There is something magical when a person puts on a garment and it makes them smile.
+Her knitwear collection, KENLYNN, is designed to enhance the inherent beauty of each client.
+"There is something magical when a person puts on a garment and it makes them smile.
 It’s as if the outside world can now see the expression of their inner style and creative spirit.
 This is the greatest gift to me as a designer, to witness that moment when a person glows from the inside out.”

-Inspired, influenced, and in love with myriad cultures and designs from her travels around the globe, Kenlynn is a Bay Area transplant from the East Coast.
-She moved to California in 1996 to flee the bitter Boston winters.
-“I donated my winter coats to a shelter and never looked back.”
+Inspired by diverse cultures and designs from her global travels, Kenlynn, a Bay Area transplant from the East Coast, moved to California in 1996 to escape Boston's harsh winters.
+"I donated my winter coats to a shelter and never looked back."

-Mixing her love for movement with design, anatomy, and fashion, Kenlynn’s knitwear collection weaves together her experience as a professional ballerina, her degree in international business, and her studies at the Rhode Island School of Design.
+Kenlynn's knitwear collection seamlessly blends her passion for movement, design, anatomy, and fashion.
+Her background as a professional ballerina, a degree in international business, and studies at the Rhode Island School of Design all contribute to her unique aesthetic.

-Kenlynn launched her collection in 2011, immediately carving out a niche of gorgeous clothing that reflected her fierce commitment to elegant and flattering design, luxurious natural yarns, meticulous craftsmanship, and responsible sourcing.
-She has visited many of the generational family-run mills in Italy to build lasting relationships.
+Launching her collection in 2011, Kenlynn quickly established a niche for beautiful clothing that reflects her strong commitment to elegant, flattering silhouettes, luxurious natural yarns, meticulous craftsmanship, and responsible sourcing.
+She has fostered lasting relationships with many generational, family-run mills in Italy.

-Every item for the brand is made with Kenlynn's two hands and one of her five knitting machines.
-Her technique is known as fully-fashioned knitwear as the garment pieces are shaped entirely by increasing and decreasing the stitches during the knitting process, which eliminates any material waste.
-The knit pieces are then hand assembled, and every seam is hand stitched.
+Every KENLYNN item is crafted by Kenlynn herself, using one of her five knitting machines.
+Her technique, known as fully-fashioned knitwear, involves shaping garment pieces entirely by increasing and decreasing stitches during the knitting process, eliminating material waste.
+The knitted pieces are then hand-assembled, with every seam hand-stitched.

-For Kenlynn, knitting combines movement, texture, three-dimensional form, and color all into one expression, from a strand of yarn.
-She works almost entirely with color and is passionate about the power of color, whether to complement a complexion, uplift a mood, and in a small way, make the world a brighter place.
+For Kenlynn, knitting combines movement, texture, three-dimensional form, and color, all expressed from a single strand of yarn.
+She works almost exclusively with color, passionate about its power to complement complexions, uplift moods, and, in a small way, make the world a brighter place.

 Read more about the store as featured on Hoodline